robiscuits/taxies/report/README.md

 separately by month, wrote a .sub file to clean and process the data in parallel on the CHTC, with each node given a month of data, and finished by writing an .Rmd file to finish our analysis and create our visualizations.
-We found little variation in tipping percentage by neighborhood over time, however higher concentrations did generally exist below central park than above it.
+We ran two separate analysis for the two boroughs we focused our efforts on: Manhattan and Brooklyn.
+We found little variation in tipping percentage by neighborhood over time, however we did find convincing evidence for differences in tipping percentage density between local neighborhoods within each borough.

 ## Data Description / Manipulation